Joe Arpaio Will Run For A U.S. Senate Seat, Pledging Support For Trump

 Famous for embracing the title of "America's Toughest Sheriff," Arpaio was convicted by a federal judge after the Maricopa lawman defied an order to stop detaining immigrants simply because of their legal status.
 His deputies maintained that practice for 18 months after a court told Arpaio to stop targeting Latino drivers.

 The misdemeanor criminal conviction had carried a maximum sentence of six months in jail and a fine.
-But Arpaio was pardoned before his sentencing date arrived in October.
+But Arpaio was pardoned before his October sentencing date.

 Arizona will hold its primary in late August, with the midterm election scheduled for Nov.
 6.